xistva02/BeatTrackingTCN/README.md

 Keep in mind that some of the code is taken from [[1]](https://tempobeatdownbeat.github.io/tutorial/intro.html) and we strongly encourage you to check it first.

 This study retrains some of the state-of-the-art Temporal Convolutional Network (TCN) models for the beat tracking task with various sampling rates and evaluates the training phase and detection accuracy on well-known data.
+It also reimplements some models from the [madmom](https://github.com/CPJKU/madmom) module.
 It provides a bit of insight (most of it is expected and obvious) into the models.
 We share code and all trained models mentioned in the article plus additional ones (such as 16-kHz models and simple_tcn trained with 50 fps temporal resolution).
 We further used the 'simple_tcn_dp_skip_dilations_22_fps50' model for the synchronization pipeline in [[2]](https://ieeexplore.ieee.org/document/10335098), [[3]](https://ismir2023program.ismir.net/lbd_322.html), and the [MemoVision software](https://github.com/stepanmk/memovision).